Checkmarx/2ms/README.md

 **Too many secrets (`2ms`)** is a command line tool written in Go language and built over [gitleaks](https://github.com/gitleaks/gitleaks). `2ms` is capable of finding secrets such as login credentials, API keys, SSH keys and more hidden in code, content systems, chat applications and more.

+You can see the list of rules that `2ms` uses to detect secrets in [docs/list-of-rules.md](docs/list-of-rules.md)

 # Installation

 ### Download Precompiled Binaries